aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to MHTML via C++ or Online App" h2="PPTM  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that require a high degree of accuracy and portability.
+It is widely used for sharing documents and other data between different applications and platforms.
+However, the PDF format is not suitable for all applications.
+For example, when creating webpages, the HTML format is preferred.
+In such cases, it is necessary to convert PDF files to HTML.

+<h2>How Aspose.Total helps for pptm to mhtml conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert PPTM files to MHTML within C++ applications.
+It includes two APIs, Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to export PPTM to HTML and then convert HTML to MHTML respectively.

+The Aspose.Slides for C++ API provides a wide range of features for manipulating PowerPoint presentations, including the ability to export presentations to HTML.
+It supports a variety of formats, including PPTM, and provides a simple and intuitive API for exporting presentations to HTML.

+The Aspose.Cells for C++ API is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a variety of formats, including HTML, and provides a simple and intuitive API for converting HTML to MHTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+By using Aspose.Total for C++, developers can easily convert PPTM files to MHTML within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export PPTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}